11/06/2024

 sub-phylum Vertebrata - Notochord replaced by vertebral column or backbone,

 Order Hypotremata body is flat dorso-ventrally presence of gill slits.
-Pectoral fin is fused
+Pectoral fin is

-to side of body.
+fused to the side of the body.

 Comments.